|Mary Westfall-Holbrook, PE||Chief District Engineer||Administrative Section|

 |Sara George||Information Officer||Administrative Section|

 Contact this office for general information about Highway District 12 and its projects, services, and activities.
 Definitely contact Sara if you have questions about a recent District 12 news story, if you have questions about a road closure, or if you want to know the procedures for naming a state road or bridge.
 In addition, the Information Officer is the coordinator of the Pike County Highway Safety Team, so if you want to attend meetings of this team or become a member, contact Sara.
-If you are interested in the annual golf scramble that raises money for the Kentucky Employees Charitable Campaign, Sara is also a person you can contact.
+Often people contact Sara just to find out exactly who they need to contact for their specific question or concern.

 |Sam Hale, PE||Branch Manager||Project Development|